juliakloiber/superrr/_posts/superrr-lab-blog/year review ist noch in arbeit nicht löschen.md

 </i></p>

 <p>
 Last year, we proudly announced "Muslim Futures", a project that imagines a space in which joy, love, community and empowerment are centered on a Muslim positionality.
 Our seven futurists have been working together to create and imagine inclusive, fair and just visions of Muslim Futures.
-They are implementing projects from artistic, cultural, political and inter/anti-disciplinary approaches into practice.
-If you are curious about the futurists, upcoming events and special occasions, make sure to check out
+They are implementing projects from artistic, cultural, political and inter/anti-disciplinary approaches into practice.</p>
+<p>If you are curious about the futurists, upcoming events and special occasions, make sure to check out
+<a href="https://www.muslimfutures.de/“>the website.</a></p>
-<a href="https://www.muslimfutures.de/“>the website</a>.
-Muslim Futures is funded by the Bundeszentrale für Politische Bildung.</p>
+<p>Muslim Futures is funded by the Bundeszentrale für Politische Bildung.</p>

 <p>Upcoming in 2023: Exhibition and presentation of the futurists and their work.
 </p>